 The internet is a colorful place, and a lot can be achieved by playing around with the right set of colors.
 Don’t underestimate the power colors have over your blog and take them seriously.
 Try not to use every color in the monochrome and experiment a lot with your colors; this should get you the perfect color scheme complementary to your blog!

-By Ruchelle Palmer: digital marketing specialist, social media manager and freelance writer.
+By Ruchelle Palmer: digital business and marketing psychology, social media manager and freelance writer.